gabetucker2/gostack/README.md

 # gostack
  `gostack` introduces **Stacks**, ambiguously-typed strings of index/key-element pairs intended to replace arrays and maps in golang.  **Stacks** are introduced alongside a variety of helpful base functions to ensure programmer ease-of-use, concision, and flexibility.

- Many of the functions in this project were inspired by functions from *JavaScript Arrays* or *C# Lists*.
+ Many of the functions in this project were inspired by functions from *JavaScript* Arrays or *C#* Lists.

 <h1>Implemented Changes</h1>